Acreom/keycheck/CONTRIBUTING.md

 Keep your changes focused and concise.
 Avoid making unrelated changes in a single pull request.

-There is no code style guide, but please write clean and readable code.
+Always use typescript and type wherever possible.
+There is no special code style guide, but please write clean and readable code.

 Write clear and meaningful commit messages.